Jonathan-Chang/finalproject/README.md

 6.~~**Demo:** A short demonstration of your program.
 Have this ready to go; do not waste time “setting up.”
 You may decide to provide static screen shots and sample output instead of running your program “live”, to ensure a smooth presentation.~~

-7. **Experimental Plan:** Describe the dataset that you used to test the algorithm.
+7. **Experimental Plan:** Integers, in order, reverse order, randomized,and with varying input size.
+Describe the dataset that you used to test the algorithm.
 How did you generate it?
 What characteristics does it have, and why?
 What did you decide to vary in the input set, and why?

 8. **Results:** What did you learn from testing your algorithm?